What Is SSL and How Does It Protect My Website?

 5. Once the session key is generated, the client encrypts it using the public key from the SSL certificate and then sends the encrypted session key to the server.

 6. The server proceeds to decrypt the session key using its private key.
-Once the decryption has succeeded, it sends the client an acknowledgement message that has been encrypted using the session key through symmetric cryptography.
+Once the decryption has succeeded, it sends the client an acknowledgment message that has been encrypted using the session key through symmetric cryptography.

 7. At this point, the SSL handshake has been performed.
 The client and the server will continue using the session key and symmetric cryptography to encrypt the messages they exchange with each other until the current session ends.